rachayita/OpsNotes/rust/rust.md

       - by storing a pointer to the value instead
 - `Rc` and `Arc`(Atomic Reference Count) types are very similar
   - only difference is: Arc is safe to share between threads directly
+    - keep the containing variable alive, even if the parent thread bails out early
+    - `clone()` only increases the reference count of `Arc` not the containing variable
   - plain Rc uses faster non- thread-safe code to update its reference count

 ## `!` never type